 that I attempt to address later.)
 These are not small questions at all!

 Just dwell on the first one for a while.
-Absolutely nothing at
+There is no evidence, absolutely nothing at

-before the start of time itself.
+before the start of time itself as we know it.
 Then out of that total

 nothingness that preceded time, the total mass/energy that now

 Science cannot yet explain why